fbecerra/seizuresandepilepsy/README.md

-# cs109a_project
+# CS109a Data Science Final Project

-CS109a Data Science Final Project
+Preciting seizures and epilepsy